-- 74.-(1) Any person who is aggrieved by any decision of the Board made under section 73 may appeal to the High Court - (a) on a point of law arising from a decision of the Board; or - (b) from any decision of the Board as to the amount of a financial penalty. - (2) The High Court shall hear and determine any such appeal and may - (a) confirm, modify or reverse the decision of the Board; and - (b) make such further or other order on such appeal, whether as to costs or otherwise, as the Court may think fit.

-- (3) There shall be such further right of appeal from decisions of the High Court under this section as exists in the case of decisions made by that Court in the exercise of its original civil jurisdiction. - (4) The Rules Committee constituted and appointed under section 80 of the Supreme Court of Judicature Act (Cap.
-322) may make rules regulating all matters relating to the costs of proceedings in appeals to the High Court or to the Court of Appeal under this section.
+- 15 74.-(1) An appeal against, or with respect to, a decision of the Board made under section 73 shall lie to the High Court- - (a) on a point of law arising from a decision of the Board; or - (b) from any decision of the Board as to the amount of a financial penalty. - 20 (2) The High Court shall hear and determine any such appeal and may - (a) confirm, modify or reverse the decision of the Board; and - (b) make such further or other order on such appeal, whether as to costs or otherwise, as the Court may think fit. - (3) There shall be such further right of appeal from decisions of the High Court under this section as exists in the case of decisions made by that Court in the exercise of its original civil jurisdiction.